-What causes toothache?
+What are possible causes of toothache?

-- Tooth decay
+- Tooth decay.

-- Abscessed tooth (a bacterial infection inside the center of the tooth)
+- Abscessed tooth (a bacterial infection inside the center of the tooth).

-- Tooth fracture
+- Tooth fracture (broken tooth).

-- A damaged filling
+- A damaged filling.

-- Infected gums
+- Infected gums.

 What are symptoms of toothache?

 - Tooth pain that may be sharp, throbbing, or constant.
-In some people, pain results only when pressure is applied to the tooth
+In some people, pain results only when pressure is applied to the tooth (biting down on something).

-- Swelling around the tooth
+- Swelling around the tooth.

-- Fever or headache
+- Fever or headache.

-- Foul-tasting drainage from the infected tooth
+- Foul-tasting drainage from the infected tooth.

-- A bad odor from the mouth
+- A bad odor from the mouth.